nasarar/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 The Colorado Board of Elections requires an election audit based on the election results data that was provided.
+With 3 different voting methods including, Mail-In Ballots, Punch Cards and Direct Recording Electronics counting machines; it is important that the vote-count certification process is as automated as possible due to the volume of participants.
 A list of deliverables is highlighted below as per the commission requirements.
 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received the vote.
 3. Calculate the total number of votes each candidate won.